Spearfish police respond to social media posts calling for an officer to be fired

 "He went from officer-in-pursuit mode to officer/EMT mode and called for an ambulance," Rotert said.

 After Donarski's child received medical treatment and evaluation, Rotert said Taylor and his supervisor discussed options on what should be done about Donarski's speeding violations.
-In these cases South Dakota law states, officers can issue a traffic citation, refer the case to the state's attorney office for investigation, or arrest the violator, Rotert said.
+In these cases South Dakota law states officers can issue a traffic citation, refer the case to the state's attorney's office for investigation, or arrest the violator, Rotert said.

 "While other options were available and certainly preferred by the department given the totality of circumstances, a custodial arrest is legal and did not violate department policy," a news release from the City of Spearfish said.